-At AAU CPH there are several systems that alert you of incidents, which require you to remain calm or leave the building.
+At AAU CPH, there are several systems that will alert you to incidents that require you to remain calm or leave the building.

 Warning systems

 - The voice alarm is a speaker system that provide information and instructions for people in the specific area. - The sound alarm is a speaker system that will sound in case of an emergency.
 The sound alarm system will also notify the G4S security guard or the facility supporters.
 Upon hearing the sound alarm, you must leave the building using the nearest emergency exit. - Raising the alarm by shouting can be used and may be nessecary to alert those staying in an unsafe area to urge them to leave the area.